 - Spread evenly in the pan.

-- Bake for 50 minutes or until a cake tester or wooden pick comes out clean.
+- Bake at 350 degrees for 50 minutes or until a cake tester or wooden pick comes out clean.

 - Cool in the pan for 10 minutes, then turn out onto a cooling rack.